Equivalent spectral theory for fundamental graph cut problems: Spectral theory for maxcut

 \begin{proof} When $D_0=\varnothing$, it holds always that $S'(\vec x)=1\leq (n-1)/2$ for $n\geq 3$.
 In the following, we may assume $D_0\neq \varnothing$.
 By Proposition \ref{pro:max}, it holds $D_i=A_i\cup B_i$ is not empty and

 which means $A_i$ and $B_i$ are both non-empty.
 Consequently, one obtains that

 and thus \eqref{eq:tp3} holds.
 Actually, the equality can hold by Proposition \ref{example:max}. \end{proof}

-Finally, we turn to the variational eigenvalue in the min-max form.
-The Liusternik-Schnirelmann theory is applied to study the multiplicity of the critical points for even functions on the symmetric piecewise linear manifold
+Finally, we turn to the min-max eigenvalues.
+The Liusternik-Schnirelmann theory is applied to study the multiplicity of the critical points for even functions on the symmetric piecewise linear manifold $X_{\infty}$ \eqref{set:infty}.
+More details about the critical point theory on $X_\infty$ can be referred to \cite{CSZZ18prepare}.